 Sanremo Migration Law Course

 The five-day Course on International Migration Law is designed for government officials, academia, representatives of international and non-governmental organizations, as well as members of civil society.
 It will focus on the international legal framework governing migration, including the rights and responsibilities of States and migrants.

-- Principles on entry and exit
+- Principles surrounding exit, entry and stay

-- Trafficking in persons and smuggling of migrants
+- Trafficking and smuggling of persons

 - Detention and alternatives to detention

-- Law of the sea and migration
+- Law of the Sea and migration

 During the five-day Course in Sanremo, Italy, participants have a unique opportunity to interact not only with each other, but also with recognised experts who facilitate the various thematic sessions of the programme.
 Different participatory methodologies (e.g., simulations, role-play, case studies and mapping exercises) are used in order to maximize learning.
 A certificate of attendance will be issued upon successful completion of the Course.